Getting your Trinity Audio player ready...

 In the fall of 2021, this news outlet penned a lengthy story discussing the extent to which powerful U.S. congressman Jim Clyburn was manipulating this process to his advantage (again) – conspiring with GOP leaders to draw political boundaries protecting his political fiefdom in the Palmetto State’s dirt-poor sixth congressional district.

-If that sounds familiar, it should … I’ve been writing for years about this bipartisan assault on electoral competitiveness for years.
+If that sounds familiar, it should … I’ve been writing about this bipartisan assault on electoral competitiveness for years.
 And yet these boundaries continue to bend to the will of politicians – not the needs of citizens or the cohesion of communities.

 “Republicans and Democrats in South Carolina continue to draw legislative districts that insulate incumbents – denying voters real choices at the ballot box,” I wrote in a 2018 column.
 “Not surprisingly, this lack of choice leads to a lack of accountability – which leads to a lack of progress on a host of fronts.”